aditya-sridhar/aditya-sridhar/README.md

 -->

 <p align = "center">
-I like technology and follow the advancements in technology.
+I like technology and follow the advancements in technology.</br>
 I also write technical blogs frequently to cover topics which I feel will help readers
 </p>